nikolaussucher/biology-text/docs/nervous_system.md

 Drugs can influence behavior by altering neurotransmitter activity.
 For instance, drugs can decrease the rate of synthesis of neurotransmitters by affecting the synthetic enzyme(s) for that neurotransmitter.
 When neurotransmitter synthesis is blocked, the amount of neurotransmitters available for release becomes substantially lower, resulting in a decrease in neurotransmitter activity.
 Some drugs block or stimulate the release of specific neurotransmitters.
 Alternatively, drugs can prevent neurotransmitter storage in synaptic vesicles by causing the synaptic vesicle membranes to leak.
 Drugs that prevent a neurotransmitter from binding to its receptor are called receptor antagonists.
 For example, drugs used to treat patients with schizophrenia such as haloperidol, chlorpromazine, and clozapine are antagonists at receptors in the brain for dopamine.
 Other drugs act by binding to a receptor and mimicking the normal neurotransmitter.
 Such drugs are called receptor agonists.
 An example of a receptor agonist is morphine, an opiate that mimics effects of the endogenous neurotransmitter β-endorphin to relieve pain.
 Other drugs interfere with the deactivation of a neurotransmitter after it has been released, thereby prolonging the action of a neurotransmitter.
 This can be accomplished by blocking re-uptake or inhibiting degradative enzymes.
 Lastly, drugs can also prevent an action potential from occurring, blocking neuronal activity throughout the central and peripheral nervous system.

-Competitive antagonists bind to receptors at the same binding site (active site) as the endogenous ligand or agonist, but without activating the receptor.
-Agonists and antagonists "compete" for the same binding site on the receptor.
-Once bound, an antagonist will block agonist binding.
-Sufficient concentrations of an antagonist will displace the agonist from the binding sites, resulting in a lower frequency of receptor activation.
-The level of activity of the receptor will be determined by the relative affinity of each molecule for the site and their relative concentrations.
-High concentrations of a competitive agonist will increase the proportion of receptors that the agonist occupies, higher concentrations of the antagonist will be required to obtain the same degree of binding site occupancy.
-In functional assays using competitive antagonists, a parallel rightward shift of agonist dose–response curves with no alteration of the maximal response is observed.

-Competitive antagonists are used to prevent the activity of drugs, and to reverse the effects of drugs that have already been consumed.
-Naloxone (also known as Narcan) is used to reverse opioid overdose caused by drugs such as heroin or morphine.

-Competitive antagonists are sub-classified as reversible or irreversible competitive antagonists, depending on how they interact with their receptor protein targets.
-Reversible antagonists, which bind via noncovalent intermolecular forces, will eventually dissociate from the receptor, freeing the receptor to be bound again.
-Irreversible antagonists bind via covalent intermolecular forces.
-Because there is not enough free energy to break covalent bonds in the local environment, the bond is essentially "permanent", meaning the receptor-antagonist complex will never dissociate.
-The receptor will thereby remain permanently antagonized until it is ubiquitinated and thus destroyed.

-A non-competitive antagonist may act in one of two ways: by binding to an allosteric site of the receptor, or by irreversibly binding to the active site of the receptor.
-The former meaning has been standardised by the IUPHAR, and is equivalent to the antagonist being called an allosteric antagonist.
-While the mechanism of antagonism is different in both of these phenomena, they are both called "non-competitive" because the end-results of each are functionally very similar.
-Unlike competitive antagonists, which affect the amount of agonist necessary to achieve a maximal response but do not affect the magnitude of that maximal response, non-competitive antagonists reduce the magnitude of the maximum response that can be attained by any amount of agonist.
-This property earns them the name "non-competitive" because their effects cannot be negated, no matter how much agonist is present.

-Uncompetitive antagonists differ from non-competitive antagonists in that they require receptor activation by an agonist before they can bind to a separate allosteric binding site.
-This type of antagonism produces a kinetic profile in which "the same amount of antagonist blocks higher concentrations of agonist better than lower concentrations of agonist".